-During the year ended 31 December 2020, one Nomination Committee meeting was held to review the structure, size and composition of the Board, assess the independence of independent non-executive Directors and make recommendation to the Board on the reelection of the retiring Directors.
+During the year ended 31 December 2021, one Nomination Committee meeting was held to review the structure, size and composition of the Board, assess the independence of independent non-executive Directors and make recommendation to the Board on the re-election of the retiring Directors.
 All members of the Nomination Committee attended the meeting.

-Attendance of individual Directors at Nomination Committee meetings in 2020:
+Attendance of individual Directors at Nomination Committee meeting in 2021: